cybervanguardtechnologies/ciso-assistant-community/README.md

 - NIST 800-82

-- and much more: just ask on [Discord](https://discord.gg/qvkaMdQ8da).
-If it's an open standard, we'll do it for you, _free of charge_ 😉

 ## Add your own library

 A library can be a framework, a catalog of threats or reference controls, and even a custom risk matrix.